Albanian Fascist Party

 The Albanian Fascist Party (Partia Fashiste Shqiptare, or PFSh) was a fascist organisation active during World War II which held nominal power in Albania from 1939, when the country was invaded by Italy, until 1943, when Italy capitulated to the Allies.
-Afterwards, Albania fell under German occupation, and the PFSh was replaced by Balli Kombëtar.
+Afterwards, Albania fell under German occupation, and the PFSh was replaced by the Balli Kombëtar.

 History

 Establishment

-On 25 March 1939, Italian dictator Benito Mussolini gave Albanian King Zog I an ultimatum demanding the acceptance of an Italian military protectorate over Albania.
-When Zog refused to accept, the Italians invaded on 7 April and deposed him.
-Zog subsequently fled the country.
-Afterwards, the Italians re-established the Albanian state as a protectorate of the Kingdom of Italy.
+On 25 March 1939, Italian dictator Benito Mussolini gave Albanian King Zog I an ultimatum demanding that he accept an Italian military protectorate over Albania.
+Zog refused, and the Italians invaded on 7 April and deposed him.
+Zog fled the country.
+The Italians re-established the Albanian state as the protectorate of the Kingdom of Italy.

 On 11 April, Italian Minister of Foreign Affairs Galeazzo Ciano arranged for a group of well-known Albanians to "request" the formation of the Albanian Fascist Party (Partia Fashiste e Shqipërisë, or PFSh).
-By the end of April, the government of Italy approved of its creation.
 On 23 April, Achille Starace, the Secretary of the National Fascist Party (Partito Nazionale Fascista, or PNF), accompanied by two Regia Marina warships, arrived in Albania to officially announce the establishment of the PFSh, which was founded on 2 June.
 However, it did not receive its constitution until 6 June, and was not presented with an organised directorate and central council until March 1940.

 Italian rule

-The PFSh enacted laws that prevented Albanian Jews from joining it and excluded them from professions such as education.
-Composed of ethnic Albanians and Italians residing in Albania, the party existed as a branch of the PNF, and members were required to swear an oath of loyalty to Mussolini.
-All Albanians serving the Italian occupiers were required to join it, and it became the only legal political party in the country.
+The PFSh enacted laws that prevented Albanian Jews from joining, and excluded them from professions such as education.
+Composed of ethnic Albanians and Italian colonists in Albania, the party existed as a branch of the PNF, and members were required to swear an oath of loyalty to Mussolini.
+All Albanians serving the Italian occupiers were required to join, and it became the only legal political party in the country.